 - Persistent pain or pressure in the chest

-- New confusion or inability to arouse (wake) a person
+- New confusion or inability to be woken up

 *This list is not all inclusive.
 Please consult your doctor or medical provider for any other symptoms that are severe or concerning.
 If you need emergency medical attention, call 911 and tell them you are having COVID-19-like symptoms.

 More can be found at: Centers for Disease Control and Prevention (CDC) COVID-19, Symptoms webpage.